Glen Huser: Personal life

 Huser has two sisters, Karen and Sharon, and a brother, Dale.
 His father, Harry Huser, was an artist, but also worked as a logger, carpenter, garage mechanic, and a school bus driver.
 His mother, Beatrice Daily Huser, was a teacher in Ashmont, Alberta.

 In 1958, the family moved to Edmonton in order to explore greater job opportunities for his brother.
 At this time, Huser finished grade twelve and began university.
 Completing two years of study, and having then settled into teaching junior high, he nourished his love for movies by obtaining a part-time job reviewing films for a popular Edmonton magazine, The Edmontonian.
 After three years of teaching, Huser realized he wanted to be an artist and enrolled at the Vancouver School of Art.
 Finishing a year of art school, Huser decided he would rather live in Edmonton, and he returned to teaching.

 It was his love for reading and writing that pushed him to be a teacher-librarian in elementary schools.
-When Huser was thirty three, he adopted a seven-year-old boy named Casey and from 1969–1970, he took part in creative writing seminars, at which time he began working on creative writing during his spare time.
+When Huser was thirty three, he adopted a seven-year-old boy named Casey and from 1969 to 1970, he took part in creative writing seminars, at which time he began working on creative writing during his spare time.
 When he retired from teaching in 1996, he continued working on a young adult novel, Touch of the Clown, and he was hired back by the school board to make novel study packages for grades 3 to 7 students.

 In 2008, Huser moved to Vancouver, where he worked as a sessional for UBC's Education and Creative Writing faculties.
 Huser lives alone in his Vancouver home where he continues to mentor writing students and work on his own projects.